mozilla-services/docs/source/storage/apis-1.2.rst

 **DELETE** **https://<endpoint-url>/storage/<collection>?ids=<ids>**

-    Deletes multiple WBOs from a collection with a single request.
+    Deletes multiple BSOs from a collection with a single request.

     This request takes a parameter to select which items to delete:

-    - **ids**: deletes WBOs from the collection whose ids that are in the provided comma-separated list.
+    - **ids**: deletes BSOs from the collection whose ids that are in the provided comma-separated list.
 A maximum of 100 ids may be provided.

     The collection itself will still exist on the server after executing this request.
-Even if all the WBOs in the collection are deleted, it will receive an updated last-modified time, appear in the output of **GET /info/collections**, and be readable via **GET /storage/<collection>**
+Even if all the BSOs in the collection are deleted, it will receive an updated last-modified time, appear in the output of **GET /info/collections**, and be readable via **GET /storage/<collection>**